jjimenezshaw/NSRS-2022-PROJ/README.md

 The db produced in this repo will define an "authority", `NSRS` (but it may change).
 That will produce the CRS `NSRS:NATRF2022_2D` as something similar to `EPSG:6318`.
 Yes, the ID can use letters in PROJ (not in EPSG).

+## What is included
+I hope I keep this list updated:
+ - Geographic CRSs for `{N,P,C,M}ATRF2022` in the 3 flavours: geocentric, geographic 3D and 2D.
+ - Vertical system `NAPGD2022 height` (so far only in meters).
+ - Transformations from `ITRF2020` to `{N,P,C,M}ATRF2022` using a Helmert transformation with the `EPP`.
+ - `SGEOID2022 North America` as GeoTIFF.
+It is stored as `int16` to make is smaller than 100MB.
+The max error is 1.1 mm. (no velocities included!)
+ - Transformation from `ITRF2020` to `NAPGD2022 height` using that geoid model and linear interpolation.
+ - All state planes from `SPCS2022` in meters and international feet.

 ## Examples